Fig. 1. Typical ELISA output. Darker wells indicate higher levels of analyte in the original sample.

-The basic ELISA, or enzyme immunoassay (EIA), is distinguished from other antibody-based assays because separation of specific and non-specific interactions occurs via serial binding to a solid surface, usually a polystyrene multiwell plate, and because quantitative results can be achieved.
+The basic enzyme-linked immunosorbent assay (ELISA), or enzyme immunoassay (EIA), is distinguished from other antibody-based assays because separation of specific and non-specific interactions occurs via serial binding to a solid surface, usually a polystyrene multiwell plate, and because quantitative results can be achieved.

-The steps of the ELISA result in a colored end product which correlates to the amount of analyte present in the original sample.
+The ELISA procedure results in a colored end product which correlates to the amount of analyte present in the original sample.

 Payment methods we support: